 Mr. Nguyen Hoang Cuong, Head of Semiconductor Technology Department of Viettel Group, also said that besides technology issues, human resources are a constant top concern of Viettel's leaders.

 Viettel has been promoting research and development (R&D) activities since 2010, and has now built a team of more than 3,000 engineers.
-For microchip engineers alone, Viettel currently has about 50 high-quality engineers.
-For microchip engineers, Viettel recruits annually with the goal of recruiting 20-30 people each year, but in reality, it only recruits more than 10 people each year.
+Particularly for microchip engineers, Viettel currently has about 50 high-quality engineers.
+For microchip engineers, Viettel recruits annually with the goal of recruiting 20-30 people each year, but in reality, only recruits more than 10 people each year.

 Mr. Nguyen Hoang Cuong, Head of Semiconductor Technology Department, Viettel Group